TheDoctorRAB/necx-org.github.io/README.md

 To review changes to nodes we need to pull in the nodes repository in a way that this repository understands it.
 The way to do this is with a submodule, as below.

 1. go to the `_nodes` directory
-1. checkout a branch that has the changes you are interested in reviewing
+2. checkout a branch that has the changes you are interested in reviewing
   * you may want/need to add another git remote to fetch those changes
-1. restart the jekyll server and look at http://localhost:4000/nodes/
+3. If you don't see your changes, you may need to restart the jekyll server (kill with `ctrl-c` and restart with `jekyll serve`)  and look at http://localhost:4000/nodes/

-Now, you're ready to make changes to the website.
-There are a few types of changes that are common:

-- Edits to the text
-- Adding yourself to the people page
-- Creating a manual entry or node description.

 ### Add Yourself: Customize